 Our STEM in Scouting Committee maintains a separate website with additional information about Nova Awards and STEM-specific activities; visit it at www.bsastemnova.org.

 Our council offers some annual events with a STEM-focused program:

-STEMboree (for Cub Scouts, Scouts BSA, and any Scouting families)
+STEMboree (for all Scouts and Scouting families)

 This is a one day event with several short learning opportunities where Cub Scouts or Scouts BSA Scouts can earn one or more Nova Awards that same day!
 There’s also a midway of activities and displays just for fun and for all ages.
 You can learn more information by visiting our STEMboree page, located at this link.